-52 LCC (Leeds City Council) continue to support the development of Mass Transit with the Combined Authority.
+66 LCC (Leeds City Council) continue to support the development of Mass Transit with the Combined Authority.
 A well connected, low-carbon transport alternative is only possible with a modern, integrated transport system, of which Mass Transit is an integral part.
 An updated Mass Transit Vision document has been published for consultation and significant development funding has been secured through the City Region Sustainable Transport Settlement (CRSTS).
-The West Yorkshire Mass Transit 2040 plan has recently been out for public consultation which ran until January 2023.